acr197/acr197/README.md

 # Nice to meet you 👋

 I use AI and automation to solve real-world problems in data and operations.
 Not a developer by title, but fluent in their tools, logic, and language.
-I build the stuff they don’t have time for—and make it work.
+I build the stuff they don’t have time for - and make it work.

 ## 🛠 Tech I Use
 ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat&logo=python&logoColor=white)